Classes for Instrumentalists

 With a blend of patterns, ear training, analysis, and technique, this class introduces the musician to the standard ‘I Got Rhythm’ chord changes.
 Students will learn various ways to improvise over these changes.

-Students will examine important works by each composer, first by analyzing the pieces and studying the recordings made by Monk and Powell, and then by identifying and practicing specific techniques for improvisation over each piece.
+Students will examine important works Thelonious Monk, first by analyzing the pieces and studying the recordings made by Monk, and then by identifying and practicing specific techniques for improvisation over each piece.

 Instrumental Styles and Technique